-- 1. There are two levels of judging. - a.
-Display Judging 4th through 8th grade students' work will be judged against the standards outlined on the judging score sheets on pages 21 and 22.
+1. There are two levels of judging.

+a.
+Display Judging - 4th through 8th grade students' work will be judged against the standards outlined on the judging score sheets on pages 21 and 22.
 Students are encouraged to review these forms before beginning work on their projects.
-Medals, rosettes, and ribbons will be awarded to 4th and 5th grade students based on these scores. - b.
-Interviews 6th through 8th grade students will also be interviewed by a second group of judges.
-Medals will be awarded based on the total of the interview judges' scores (1/2) and the display judges' scores (1/2). - 2.
-9th 12th grade students will be interviewed on Friday, March 20.
+Medals, rosettes, and ribbons will be awarded to 4th and 5th grade students based on these scores.

+b.
+Interviews - 6th through 8th grade students will also be interviewed by a second group of judges.
+Medals will be awarded based on the total of the interview judges' scores (1/2) and the display judges' scores (1/2).

+- 2. 9th 12th grade students will be interviewed on Thursday, March 18.
 All high school projects are included in one judging category. - 3.
-Projects that do not meet basic requirements will not be eligible for medals. - 4.
-Judges' comments will be available for students to pick up on Friday, March 20.
+Projects that do not meet basic requirements will not be eligible for medals.